Skip to main content

 Feedback from the First Nations Reference Group (FNRG), community consultations and findings from existing evidence on remote employment, including job trials, also informed elements of the draft GOGs.

-This will support people who are currently looking for work or may need help to become job-ready, with the skills and resources they need.
+Yes, the Remote Australia Employment Service (RAES) which began on 1 November 2025 is an employment support service.
+It is for people who are currently looking for work or may need help to become job-ready, to get the skills and resources they need.

 Read more on the new remote employment service.